Breast Pain Mastalgia

 Most women develop breast pain (mastalgia) at some stage in life.
 In most cases the pain develops in the days just before a period.

 In some cases the pain is not related to periods.
 The pain is often mild but in some women it is more severe and can affect quality of life.
-If needed, treatment options include painkillers and rub-on (topical) anti-inflammatory drugs.
+If needed, treatment options include pain reliever and rub-on (topical) anti-inflammatory drugs.

 Up to 7 in 10 women develop breast pain (mastalgia) at some stage in their lives.
-Breast pain is usually classed as either:
+Breast pain is usually classed as either cyclical or non-cyclical:

-- Cyclical breast pain - where the pain is related to periods.
+- Cyclical breast pain - where the pain is related to the menstrual cycle.
 Typically, it occurs in the second half of the monthly cycle, becoming worse in the days just before a period; or

 - Non-cyclical breast pain - where the pain is not related to periods.
 Non-cyclical breast pain may be due to: